-Customers using ‘Buy Now Pay Later’ loans will benefit from greater protections from this summer, when these schemes will be regulated by the Financial Conduct Authority for the first time.
+Customers using ‘Buy Now Pay Later’ loans will benefit from greater protections now that these schemes are regulated by the Financial Conduct Authority (FCA).

-The new protections are designed to raise consumer awareness around these loans and prevent irresponsible lending practices.
+The new protections, which came into effect on July 15, 2026, are designed to raise consumer awareness around these loans and prevent irresponsible lending practices.

 So-called ‘BNPL’ schemes have become increasingly popular in recent years, as they allow customers to spread out a payment if they can’t afford it upfront.
 Last year 45% of Brits used BNPL services, according to Finder.com, with one in six (17%) using BNPL for the first time.
 This type of scheme now accounts for 8% of all physical and online payments in the UK, and this is forecast to grow to 9% by 2030.

-However, these products have so far been unregulated, and borrowers lack the kinds of protections that they usually would benefit from when taking out a loan.
-Not only this, but there are concerns that the advertising for these products is not always completely transparent, and borrowers aren’t always fully aware of what they’re signing up for.
+However, these products up until now have been unregulated, leaving borrowers without the kinds of protections that they usually would benefit from when taking out a loan.

 Get expert mortgage advice*